Car Accidents

 What Are the Signs of Shock After a Car Accident?

 The force of a car crash can send the body into shock, a serious physical condition that can be life-threatening.
 While victims of car accidents often experience a state of mental shock, medical shock is something different.
 Medical shock is a condition that occurs when your body struggles to pump enough blood to your vital organs.
-Understanding the signs of both physical and emotional shock after a can help ensure you receive the care you need and avoid dangerous complications.
+Understanding the signs of both physical and emotional shock after a car accident can help ensure you receive the care you need and avoid dangerous complications.

 Common Types of Shock Caused By Car Accidents